 - Sustainable Markets

-In addition to investing in its Awardees, the Skoll Foundation connects them to a robust global network of social entrepreneurs, innovators, and corporate and government leaders who attend the annual Skoll World Forum on Social Entrepreneurship in Oxford.
-This connection to other social innovators extends year-round through the Skoll World Forum Online.
+In addition to investing in its Awardees, the Skoll Foundation connects them to a robust global network of social entrepreneurs, innovators, and corporate and government leaders who attend the annual Skoll World Forum on Social Entrepreneurship in Oxford and are networked year-round through the Skoll World Forum Online.

 Skoll Awards Nominations

-The Skoll Foundation is streamlining our sourcing process for the Skoll Awards for Social Entrepreneurship.
-Our goal is to save organizations valuable time, while identifying the most highly-aligned social entrepreneurs.
+The Skoll Foundation is streamlining our multi-year sourcing process for the Skoll Awards for Social Entrepreneurship.
+Our goal is to save organizations valuable time and effort, while identifying the most highly-aligned social entrepreneurs.
 To that end, the Skoll Foundation only accepts nominations from our network of partners and does not accept unsolicited nominations.

 Criteria and Eligibility for a Skoll Award

-If you have been solicited to refer and/or nominate an Awardee, please review the Skoll Award criteria closely to determine whether your organization would be eligible and likely to receive the award.
-Thank you in advance for your interest!
+If you have been solicited to refer and/or nominate an Awardee, please review the Skoll Award criteria closely to determine whether the organization would be eligible and likely to receive the Award.

-The selection process for the Skoll Awards for Social Entrepreneurship is competitive, with fewer than 10 Awards given annually.
-Not all organizations that meet the eligibility requirements and align with our criteria receive the Award.
+The selection process for the Skoll Awards for Social Entrepreneurship is extremely competitive, with fewer than 10 Awards given annually.
+Please note that not all organizations that meet the eligibility requirements and align with our criteria receive the Award.

-- Innovation: Organization has an approach that fundamentally disrupts the status quo to solve social and/or environmental problems.
+- Innovation: The organization has an approach that fundamentally disrupts an unsustainable and unjust status quo to solve social and/or environmental problems.